tallacman/unassuming_agression/README.md

 Using documentation from link above, I wanted to have a package ready to use for quick theme building for [Concrete CMS](https://www.concretecms.com/).
 Please feel free to add suggestions or pull requests.

-This package will automatically install the thumbnails for Bootstrap5 so there is no manaul setup of these needed in the Dashboard.
+This package will automatically install the thumbnails for Bootstrap5 so there is no manual setup of these needed in the Dashboard.

 JS and CSS are setup as assets in the package controller and required in the page_theme.php.